-Presentation and disclosure: F Performance information in the annual performa nce report is presented and disclosed in acco Presentation and disclosure: Performance information in the annual performance report is presented and disclosed in accordance with the requirements contained in ed in the legislation, frameworks, circulars and guidance. irculars and guidance.
-12. Reasons for variances NT annual report Applicable to 3A & Criteria not applicable between planned and guide for national 3C public entities: actual performance and provincial NT annual report are disclosed in the departments guide for schedule annual performance Section 31(1) of the 3A and 3C public report.
-PSR entities 13.
-Reasons for variances NT annual report Applicable to 3A & Criteria not applicable are corroborated by guide for national 3C public entities: source documentation. and provincial NT annual report departments guide for schedule Chapter 5 of the 3A and 3C public FMPPI entities Chapter 5 of the FMPPI References to PMRF per PMRF per type of institution Criteria Departments/ Public entities Municipalities Municipal entities Parliament / Universities Constitutional Provincial institutions / Trading legislatures entities 14.
-Changes to NT annual report Applicable to 3A & Criteria not applicable performance indicators guide for national 3C public entities: and performance and provincial NT annual report targets are disclosed in departments guide for schedule the annual 3A and 3C public performance report.
-Section 31(1) of the entities PSR 15.
-Actual performance Criteria not applicable Section 46 of the Criteria not applicable compared to planned MSA
+References to PMRF per type of institution /pe of institution Criteria Departments/ Public entities Municipalities Municipal Parliament/ Universities Constitutional entities Provincial institutions/Trading legislatures entities Presentation and disclosure: Performance information in the annual performance report is presented, comparable, understandable and disclosed in accordance with the rformance information in th ıe annual performance report is s presented, compo ırable, understanda ble and disclosed in ac cordance with the requirements contained in the legislation, frameworks, circulars and guidance.
+13. Reasons for variances NT annual report guide Applicable to 3A and 3C Criteria not applicable able between planned and for national and public entities: actual performance are provincial departments NT annual report guide for disclosed in the annual section 31(1) of the PSR schedule 3A and 3C public performance report. entities 14.
+Reasons for variances are NT annual report guide Applicable to 3A and 3C Criteria not applicable able corroborated by source for national and public entities: documentation. provincial departments NT annual report guide for Chapter 5 of the FMPPI schedule 3A and 3C public entities Chapter 5 of the FMPPI 15.The overall presentation NT annual report guide Applicable to 3A and 3C Section 46 of the Criteria not applicable able of the performance for national and public entities: MSA information in the annual provincial departments NT annual report guide for performance report is schedule 3A and 3C public comparable and entities understandable 16.
+Changes to performance NT annual report guide Applicable to 3A & 3C Criteria not applicable able indicators and for national and public entities: performance targets are provincial departments NT annual report guide for disclosed in the annual schedule 3A and 3C public performance report.
+Section 31(1) of the PSR entities

+References to PMRF per type of institution ype of institution

+Criteria Departments/ Public entities Municipalities Municipal Parliament/ Universifies

+Constitutional entities Provincial

+institutions/Trading legislatures

+entities

+17. Actual performance Criteria not applicable Section 46 of the Criteria not applicable able

+compared to planned MSA

 targets and prior year

-performance is
+performance is disclosed

+in the annual

+performance report.

+18. Measures taken to Criteria not applicable Section 46 of the Criteria not applicable able

+improve performance are MSA

 disclosed in the annual

 performance report.

-16. Measures taken to Criteria not applicable Section 46 of the Criteria not applicable ole

-improve performance MSA

-are disclosed in the

-annual performance

-report.

-17. Measures taken to Criteria not applicable Section 46 of the Criteria not applicable ole
+19. Measures taken to Criteria not applicable Section 46 of the Criteria not applicable able

-improve performance MSA
+improve performance are MSA

-are corroborated with
+corroborated with audit

-audit evidence.
+evidence.

-Reliability: The recording, measurement, collation, preparation and presentation of information on actual performance achievements are valid, accurate and complete. asurement, collation, pre paration and presenta tion of information on actual performance a chievements are valid, a iccurate and complete.
+Reliability: The recording, mea: surement, collation, prepar Reliability: The recording, measurement, collation, preparation and presentation of information on actual performance achievements are valid, accurate and complete. nation on actual per formance achiever nents are valid, accur ate and complete.

-18. Reported performance Section 40(3) (a) of Section 55(2)(a) of Section 45 of the Section 45 of the Section 55 of the Section 7 of the
+20. Reported performance Section 40(3)(a) of the Section 55(2)(a) of the Section 45 of the Section 45 of the Section 55 of the Section 7 of the

-occurred and pertains the PFMA the PFMA MSA MSA FMPPLA regulations for
+occurred and pertains to PFMA PFMA MSA MSA FMPPLA regulations for

-to the reporting entity.
-Chapter 5 of the Chapter 5 of the Chapter 5 of the Chapter 5 of the reporting by Public
+the reporting entity.
+Chapter 5 of the FMPPI Chapter 5 of the FMPPI Chapter 5 of the Chapter 5 of the reporting by public

-19. Amounts, numbers and FMPPI FMPPI FMPPI FMPPI Higher Education
+21. Amounts, numbers and Section 25(1)(e) of the FMPPI FMPPI higher education

-other data relating to Section 25(1)(e) of Institutions
+other data relating to PSR institutions

-reported performance the PSR
+reported performance

 are recorded and

 reported correctly.

-20. All actual performance
+22. All actual performance

 that should have been

-recorded is included in

-the reported

-performance

-information.